-The Ethical Leadership Workshop based on The Robben Island Bible play
+The Ethical Leadership Workshop based on The Robben Island Shakespeare play

 These workshops have been inspired by South African Sonny Venkatrathnam, a former political prisoner on Robben Island and critic of the current political state of affairs within South Africa and utilizing his copy of ‘William Shakespeare’s Complete Works,’ the team has come together over a shared believe that there is a dearth of ethical leadership in today’s world.
 As inspirational as many of the chosen quotes were about leadership, according to Sonny, many of the men who chose these quotes whilst in prison and who are now currently in politics or business within South Africa have not lived up to such inspiration and have caused great harm to this young democratic country.

 But unethical leadership is certainly not unique to South Africa.
 From dictatorships that pockmark Africa, to a Nobel Prize winning president who condone the use of drones to drop bombs on countries thousands of miles away, to the abandonment of a green agenda in the United Kingdom, many world leaders are driven by short-term goals and personal wealth creation rather than true – ethical – leadership.
 The Ethical Leadership Workshop have been set up as a direct response to such difficulties found in South Africa as well as the rest of the world by examining ethical leadership whilst young people are still in education.